This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 What You Need To Know When Swimming With Bleached Hair

-To emphasize even more, if you can wear a swim cap, please do.
+If you can wear a swim cap, please do.

 Keep the salty or chlorinated water out of your hair as much as possible.